It’s time to even things up

 The rules we’ve made for our international tax system fuel poverty and inequality.
 Wealthy people and multinational corporations use these rules to contribute less than their fair share of tax.
 This means less money for governments to invest in crucial public services, like clean water and hospitals.

 Taxes are the best way to invest in the big-ticket items that reduce inequality: roads, schools, police, teachers, public libraries, nurses, rubbish collection, safe water, and electricity.
 These are the public services that everyone makes use of, but that people who are poor rely on.
 The tax system is how we share resources to get these things.
 Taxes form a common pool of resources that people in government use to help everyone.

 But all across the world, multinational corporations don’t contribute their share to the common pool of resources in the countries where they operate.
 They use their power to avoid paying taxes to governments around the world; shirking their responsibilities and robbing from people living in poverty.

 In fact, multinational corporations are now paying less tax than before the 2008 financial crisis, and they continue to shift up to 40 percent of their foreign profits to shadowy tax havens so they can avoid contributing where they should.
 This isn’t right.

 Our international tax system is based on rules created before World War One.
 These rules say what multinational corporations can do and what governments can tax.
-Right from the beginning, multinational corporations have found ways to bypass these rules so that they drain profits away from countries where they have to pay tax.
+Right from the beginning, multinational corporations found ways to bypass these rules to drain profits away from countries where they have to pay tax.

 To make matters worse, our economies have changed and become more digitalised, meaning these international tax rules are now obsolete.
 Digital corporations, like the big tech giants, can avoid paying any taxes at all.
-In response to this, a few governments decided to put their own digital services tax in place.
+In response to this, some governments decided to put their own digital services tax in place.